BARC ANIMAL SHELTER AND ADOPTIONS

 Trap Neuter Return

 What is Trap Neuter Return?
 Trap-Neuter-Return (TNR) is a program that has been adapted nationwide.
-It has also been approved by the director of BARC Animal shelter and adoptions.
+It has also been approved by the director of BARC Animal Shelter.
 It is a humane and effective approach in which community cats are humanely trapped, evaluated, vaccinated, sterilized, and marked by an identifying notch in the left ear, and returned to their trap location.

-TNR helps the colony size remain stable, population size will see a gradual decrease.
-And most importantly address community concerns with growing populations, abandoned kittens, and injured animals in their community.
+TNR programs help a colony size remain stable, and, over time, the colony's population size will see a gradual decrease.
+Most importantly, TNR addresses community concerns with growing stray populations, abandoned kittens, and injured animals within their community.

 frequently asked questions